Expressionism

 Munch Frieze of Life Edvard Munch, Ashes, 1894, Nasjonalmuseet, Oslo,

-Edvard Munch, Ashes, 1894, The National Museum of Art, Architecture and Design, Oslo, Norway.
+Edvard Munch, Ashes, 1894, National Museum of Norway, Oslo, Norway.

 The first painting in this section was entitled Ashes.
 In this work, traditional sexual roles are reversed.
 As in Three Stages of Woman, the male is reduced to a passive wreck and contrasts with the woman who rejoices in her sexuality.
 The question we need to ask is, why this has occurred?
 We are already aware that Munch felt “humiliated – a tremendous tiredness and sorrow” following his sexual experience in the forest.
 In her biography of Munch, Sue Prideaux ascribes this to the affair with Thaulow: